TranPhucVinh/C/Physical layer/File IO/FIFO.md

 While the program is blocking, running another program that interact with ``FIFO 1`` like ``cat FIFO\ 1``.
 It will then stop blocking.

+Once you have created a FIFO special file in this way, any process can open it for reading or writing, in the same way as an ordinary file.
+However, it has to be open at both ends simultaneously before you can proceed to do any input or output operations on it.

 ## Example 2

 Communication between 2 process using FIFO.
 Process ``fifo_write`` writes data to FIFO ``FIFO 1`` every 1 second.
 Process ``fifo_read`` reads data from FIFO ``FIFO 1`` every 1 second.